jorgy343/Ninu/src/Ninu.Emulator/CentralProcessor/Operations/readme.md

 operations) and then execute the uops one by one.
 This allows for great reuse of code and also allows each operation to represent exactly one CPU cycle.

+There are some exceptions to the one operation is equal to one CPU cycle.
+Some instructions actually finish executing during the first cycle of the next instruction.
+Examples include `inx` and `iny` which don't update the `x` and `y` registers or the flags register until the third cycle even though both of these instructions are 2 cycle instructions.

 It should be noted that the actual 6502 processor used a PLA ROM for instruction decoding rather than uops.
 This allowed the circuitry of the 6502 to be more compact and ultimately cheaper to manufacture.